rsmp-nordic/rsmp_website/_posts/2020-08-21-rsmp-supports-lhovra.md

 ---
 layout: post
 title: "RSMP Supports LHOVRA"
 date: 2020-08-21
-image:
-  url: /assets/images/lhovra-intersection.png
+image: /assets/images/lhovra-intersection.png
 ---

 Since the very beginning, signalized intersections have been controlled by traffic signal controllers that had a predetermined function.
 The predetermined function is characterized by constant cycle length and phase sequence which remains equal from cycle to cycle.